ConversoDB/.github/profile/readme.md

  # ConversoDB

-  A modern React-based web application for building, managing, and exploring a personalized vocabulary library.
+  A modern React-based web extension for building, managing, and exploring a personalized vocabulary library.
 Users can search, filter, and favorite words, as well as organize them by         category or topic.
 </div>